 Don’t Leave Machines Unsupervised

-Our woodworking veterans say many people, beginners or professionals alike, will forget to power down their tools or leave a running blade unsupervised.
+Many people, beginners or professionals alike will forget to power down their tools or leave a running blade unsupervised.
 You never know who may not realize the power tools are still running and accidentally get nicked.
 Accidental contact with a blade is easier than you think, so always remember to wait until the blade has stopped moving before you leave.

 Do Take Breaks